West Bank barrier: Art, books, film

-Section of West Bank barrier located on Route 443, near Jerusalem.
-Painting was likely done by the official contractor.

 The wall has been used as a canvas for many paintings and writings.
 It has been called the "world's largest protest graffiti".
 Some of these (but not all) have been removed by the Israelis, and sometimes by people on the Palestinian side.

 Graffiti on the Palestinian side of the wall has been one of many forms of protest against its existence, demanding an end to the barrier, or criticizing its builders and its existence ("Welcome to the Ghetto-Abu Dis").

 In August 2005, U.K. graffiti artist Banksy painted nine images on the Palestinian side of the barrier.
 He describes the barrier as "the ultimate activity holiday destination for graffiti writers", and returned in December 2007 with new images for "Santa's ghetto" in Bethlehem.

 The exhibition "Santa's Ghetto in Bethlehem 2007" was co-organized by Banksy and a number of other artists with the aim of drawing attention to poverty in the West Bank and boosting tourism.
 On the wall, it features, among other images, a peace dove dressed in a bulletproof vest that is being aimed at, a young girl frisking a soldier, a donkey that is facing a soldier who is checking his identity papers, as well as a rat, one of Banksy's recurring themes, with a slingshot.
 One of Italian artist Blu's contributions to the project, featured a walled Christmas tree surrounded by a number of stumps.
 American contemporary artist Ron English pasted portraits of Mickey Mouse dressed as a Palestinian with the slogan "You are not in Disneyland anymore" on the wall.
 In an expression of frustration, Palestinian artist "Trash", glued the lower part of a leg on the wall that is appearing to kick through it.